timmcca-be/slang-shaders/bezel/koko-aio/docs.md

         If you have reddish tint, please double check that your monitor is running at native resolution and the operating system is not scaling the screen.
+        This option is disabled if a vertical game is detected (mame 2003 plus and fbneo cores)
     .
 Horizontal Gap between triads:
         In real displays, rgb triads are separated by a black space.
         You can emulate it by turning this feature on.